flutter/website/src/deployment/flavors.md

 </li>
 </ol>

-Now you have set up your development flavor by making a `development` scheme in Xcode and setting the build configurations for that scheme.
+Now you have set up your development flavor by making a `free` scheme in Xcode and setting the build configurations for that scheme.

 For more information, skip to the [“Launching your app flavors”][]